What is the future of social media?

 Influence is the greatest form of attention you can have, which is why it takes much longer to develop.
 Once you’ve built trust with an audience it can last a lifetime provided you don’t neglect or take that trust for granted.

 This is why the influencer marketing industry will take off over the next ten years as brands increasingly work with influencers over traditional forms of media.
-It’s already happening in the luxury sector.

 Let me tell you a story.